My Curious Reading: Planet Earth and the Ivory-billed Woodpecker

 This year, in my corner of Ohio, the dandelions lifted their heads, in their dozens, yellow as in springs past, where each bloom would have had its bee.
 The white clover has come out, and come up empty; the Allium drew a single wasp.
 The woolly bear caterpillar is not, to read about it, considered endangered—but I haven’t seen one in years.
 In early falls past, the slaughter of them invariably littered the road, and invariably, newspapers printed those “Can Woolly Bears Predict a Harsh Winter?” articles.

-I took up Noah’s Garden, by Sara Stein (Houghton Mifflin Co., 1993), to read again, after more than a decade.
+I took up Noah’s Garden, by Sara Stein (Houghton Mifflin Co., 1993), to read again, after more than two decades.
 What I remembered of the book was Stein’s logical, unfolding argument, for how we go about, not just making a natural garden, but taking what land we possess, and allowing at least part of it to be a piece of planet earth.

 Consider thrips.
 For about three years running, the leaves of my azalea bush were thoroughly silvered (thrips are tiny insects that rasp as they feed).
 One of Stein’s points is that any member of the plant kingdom has an arsenal of chemicals at its disposal, and subjected to stress, will adjust the composition of its vascular parts to fight back, to poison its attacker.
 Our absurdity is that we want to fix nature immediately, and want to blame nature when our ornamentals can’t adjust to the environment we’ve place them in.
 (When I was ignorant, I once sprayed down a Weigela covered with white caterpillars, without even knowing what moth or butterfly these might become.)